sarahrafiqshaikh/Bank-Marketing-Dataset-Analysis-with-Feature-Selection/README.md

 The "Bank Marketing" dataset from Kaggle contains 20 features and a binary target variable.
 The goal is to predict if a client will subscribe to a term deposit.

+## Project Structure
+  - `Bank_Marketing_Dataset_Analysis_with_Feature_Selection.ipynb`: Jupyter notebook containing the full analysis
+  - `README.md`: This file, providing an overview of the project
+  - `bank_marketing.html`: This file, providing quick overview at glance of the dataset
+  - `bank-marketing-dataset`: This file, providing dataset of the project

 ## Requirements

 - Python 3.x